TimothyWong17/TimothyWong17/README.md

 - 👋 Hi, I’m @TimothyWong17.
-I am currently a Full-Stack Engineer
+I am a MERN stack software engineer
 - 📫 How to reach me: https://www.linkedin.com/in/timothygwong/

 <!---